Battle of Mount Harriet: Initial actions

-Over a period of a week, the 4th Regiment defended the Harriet-Two Sisters sector from five Royal Marine platoon-sized patrols.
-Every time the Royal Marine Commandos probed into the forward platoon positions, the officers, NCOs and conscripts, counterattacked forcing the British to withdraw.

 On the morning of 11 June, the orders for the attack were given to 42 CDO by Lieutenant Colonel Vaux.
 K Company was ordered to attack the eastern end of the mountain, while L Company would attack the southern side an hour later, where if the mountain was secured, would move North to occupy Goat Ridge.
 J Company would launch a diversionary attack (code-named Vesuvius) on the western end of Mount Harriet.
 If these objectives fell quickly, 42 CDO would proceed to capture Mount William.

 In the closing hours of 11 June, K and L Companies moved from their assembly area on Mount Challenger (which lay to the west of Mount Harriet) and made their way south, around their objective, across the minefield, to their respective start lines.
 As they moved around the feature in the dark, J Company with supporting Welsh Guards launched a loud diversionary "attack" from the west.